 To the right, Manual Mapping has been selected.

-Once a Flow entity is converted to use this mode, it will behave as follows: Existing flows that have at least one manual mapping configured will open in Manual mode.
-New flows will open in Automatic mode.
-Switching between the modes is allowed, but is dangerous because you might break things downstream.
+Once a Flow entity supports configurable mapping, it will behave as follows: Existing flows with elements that have at least one manual mapping configured will open those elements in Manual mode.
+New flows will open all elements in Automatic mode except for Lightning Screen Components which default to Manual Mode in Winter ’20.
+Switching between the modes is allowed, but can be dangerous because you might break things downstream.

 How ‘Previous’ and ‘Next’ Affect Variable Values

-You can go back and forward, changing the value if you want, and it will work fine.
-Each time you return to this display screen, it will show your latest value.
+Standard fields emphasize remembering the last value the user provided.
+You can go back and forward, changing the value if you want, and each time you return to this display screen, it will show your latest value.

 Flow screen components, actions, and subflows expose for each attribute an input field and an output field.
 If you want to set the default value of an attribute, you map an upstream value into the input field of that attribute.
 What happens next depends on the entity.
 If it’s a subflow or an action, it will go off and do some processing, and return a set of values which are made available to anything in the output field (or to any reference to the output attribute generated by Automatic Mapping.)
 Note that in these cases, there’s no opportunity for the user to interact with that process.
 For screen components, it’s a little more complicated, because the user can potentially modify the values of the attributes if the component is designed to allow it.